Special rates require proof of eligibility at check-in.

 One of the most consistent places on the east side to catch a wave, Honolii is popular with the local surf crowd.
 The beach is a mix of black sand, coral, and sea glass, with plenty of rocks.
 A shady grassy area is great for picnics while you watch the surfers.
 The presence of surfers is not an indication that an area is safe for swimmers.
 Winter surf is very rough.
 A pond just to the north is good for swimming, but it's deep and there is a drop-off.
 There's limited parking on the narrow roadside.
 Walk down the stairs and veer left over the rocks.
 Amenities: lifeguards; toilets.
 Best for: surfing.

-Also known as "A-bay," this expansive stretch of white sand mixed with black lava grains fronts the Waikoloa Beach Marriott and is a perfect spot for swimming, windsurfing, snorkeling, and diving.
-Although damaged by the 2011 tsunami (about 50% of the beach is gone) it's still a vital and popular beach.
-The bay is well protected, so even when surf is rough on the rest of the island, it's fairly calm here.
+Also known as "A-bay," this expansive stretch of white sand fronts the Waikoloa Beach Marriott and is a perfect spot for swimming, windsurfing, snorkeling and diving.
+The bay is well protected, so even when surf is rough or trades are blasting, it's fairly calm here.
 Snorkel gear, kayaks, and boogie boards are available for rent at the north end, and the vendors are friendly and helpful.
 Snorkel cruises and glass-bottom boat tours also depart from this bay.
-Behind the beach are two ancient Hawaiian fishponds, Kuualii and Kahapapa, that served the Hawaiian royalty in the old days.
+Behind the beach explore two ancient Hawaiian fishponds, Kuualii and Kahapapa, that once served ancient Hawaiian royalty.
 A walking trail follows the coastline to the Hilton Waikoloa Village next door, passing by tide pools, ponds, and a turtle sanctuary where you will often see sea turtles sunbathing on the sand.
 Footwear is recommended for the trail.
 Amenities: food and drink; parking (no fee); showers; toilets; water sports.
 Best for: snorkeling; swimming; walking.

 There's nothing like swimming in this natural, geothermally heated pool next to the ocean with palm trees swaying overhead.
-Popular with locals, this 3-acre beach park has a ½-acre pond of fresh spring water mixed with seawater that's heated by volcanic steam.
+Popular with locals, this immaculate 3-acre beach park has a ½-acre pond of fresh spring water mixed with seawater that's heated by volcanic steam.
 There's no sand, but there is smooth rocky access to the ocean as well as the pool.
-The pool has had ongoing bacterial contamination problems that are typical of some ocean tidal pools in Hawaii.
-Those with skin-lesion problems, or chronic conditions like psoriasis, may want to avoid the water here.
-Others should have no problem.
 Check with the lifeguard on duty, and heed all posted signs.
 The parking lot fills up quickly.
 Amenities: lifeguards; parking (no fee); showers; toilets.
 Best for: swimming.

 Outrigger Fairway Villas